GMA Network: 2010s

-In 2010, for the first and second quarters, GMA Network released new soaps and shows including The Last Prince, Panday Kids, First Time, Laff En Roll, Diva, Zooperstars, Claudine, Wipeout, Pepito Manaloto, Wachamakulit, Sunnyville, Comedy Bar, Love Bug, Langit sa Piling Mo, Pilyang Kerubin, Endless Love, and Danz Showdown.
-GMA's long-running programs SiS and SOP were replaced by Diz Iz It! and Party Pilipinas respectively.
-Their afternoon line-up also marked the return of dramas with original concepts like Koreana and Little Star.

-In 2011, GMA Network offered an afternoon line-up which includes Nita Negrita, Magic Palayok, Alakdana, Sisid, My Lover, My Wife, Kung Aagawin Mo ang Langit, and the remake of Ikaw Lang ang Mamahalin.
-In the prime-time line-up, GMA released I Heart You, Pare!, Dwarfina, Machete, Captain Barbell (a sequel to the 2006 series), Munting Heredera, and the historical drama Amaya.

-During the first quarter of 2012, the network offered a line-up of television dramas featuring original concepts in both primetime and afternoon blocks, including Legacy, Alice Bungisngis and her Wonder Walis, Broken Vow, Biritera, The Good Daughter, My Beloved, and Hiram na Puso.

-On February 1, 2012, GMA Network signed a three-year deal with Fox International Channels which allows locally produced GMA's shows and feature films to air on FOX cable channels.
+On February 1, 2012, GMA Network signed a three-year deal with now-defunct Fox International Channels which allows locally produced GMA's shows and feature films to air on FOX cable channels.
 The said deal covers a minimum of 350 hours' worth of programs and 25 feature films.
-Among the programs delivered to FOX for airing in its Philippine feed are: Encantadia, Darna, Dyesebel, Super Twins, Stairway to Heaven, Kaya Kong Abutin ang Langit, Trudis Liit and Babangon Ako't Dudurugin Kita, and news and public affairs shows like Wish Ko Lang, Pinoy Meets World and Pinoy Abroad.
+Among the programs delivered to FOX for airing in its Philippine feed including Encantadia, Darna, Dyesebel, Super Twins, Stairway to Heaven, Kaya Kong Abutin ang Langit, Trudis Liit and Babangon Ako't Dudurugin Kita, and news and public affairs shows like Wish Ko Lang, Pinoy Meets World and Pinoy Abroad.
 While the films covered by the deal are: My Best Friend's Girlfriend, When I Met U, Yaya and Angelina: The Spoiled Brat Movie, Temptation Island and José Rizal.

 On February 22, 2012, GMA Films' President Annette Gozon-Abrogar and director Yam Laranas announced that the thriller movie The Road was commercially released and shown in over 50 theaters across North America and Canada on May 11, 2012, a first for a local Filipino motion picture.